 - DNS leak

 PureVPN ranks among the five best VPNs for Chrome.
 The 256-bit encryption provides military-grade encryption and protects your data from cybercriminals and ISPs.
 Also, it supports many security protocols, including IKEv2, PPTP, SSTP, OpenVPN, and L2TP/IPSec, which ensures ironclad security.
-PureVPN also has an Internet Kill Switch and Split tunneling feature, which lets you utilize the VPN services for Chrome browser only.
+PureVPN also has an Internet Kill Switch and Split tunneling feature, which lets you only utilize the VPN services for Chrome.

 Based in Hong Kong, this Chrome VPN extension neither keeps logs nor monitors user activity.
 Its vast expansion with more than 750 servers makes it efficient in unblocking restricted content.
 PureVPN allows multiple device connectivities for up to five devices simultaneously.

 The DNS leak faced by their DNS servers is the only drawback associated with PureVPN.
 The customer support offered by this Chrome VPN extension is reliable.
-The pricing plans come with a 7-day money-back guarantee, and they include:
+The pricing plans come with a 7-day money-back guarantee.